GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 ..
 BB slider does not seem to change the model, even at the extremes.
 .. the magnitude box is ignored.
 I can set it to whatever and on the screen logs, it keeps saying K=10.
+.. the Reset button on the left does not reset LSF.

 Science Observations